whizey/NL--SQL/README.md

 ## Memory Seeding

-Vanna 2.0 uses `DemoAgentMemory` instead of the old `vn.train()` pattern.
-This script pre-seeds **15 verified question→SQL pairs** so the agent has a strong head start before the first real query.
+Vanna 2.0 learns from examples stored in its memory.
+This script pre-loads **15 verified question→SQL pairs** so the agent already knows common patterns before you ask your first question.

 ```bash
 python seed_memory.py